Topolins-Island/RPG-Frameworks/README.md

 # RPGframeworktest
 Simple examples of RPG battle mechanics

+The PlanThenGo folder is my code from the video, separated into each of the steps for easy understanding.

-All of these are code taken from prototype projects, which are all playable on my itch.io.
+The rest of these are code taken from prototypes.